Zumoh/Zumoh/README.md

 </div>

 ##
 I'm a dedicated cybersecurity specialist committed to safeguarding digital landscapes.
 My journey is driven by a relentless pursuit of knowledge and excellence.
-Through diverse educational paths and hands-on experiences, I've built a robust skill set spanning fundamental security principles to advanced threat detection and response.
+Through diverse educational paths and hands-on experiences, I've built a robust skill set spanning fundamental security principles to threat detection and response.

 I continually hone my skills through practical projects, real-world simulations, and staying current with industry trends.
 This commitment ensures I'm always ready to tackle new challenges and emerging threats in the ever-evolving field of cybersecurity.